blaisedufrain1/bash-profile/readme.md

-This is a set of functions that can be used by all SM personnel.
+This is a shared set of functions.

 To use these functions

-1. Clone the repository anywhere you would like.
+##  Clone the repository anywhere you would like.
-2. Add the following to you .bashrc or .bash_profile
+##  Add the following to you .bashrc or .bash_profile

 ```